-A number of factors may affect the cost of public hospital service delivery.
-This includes for instance:
+A number of factors may affect the cost of public hospital service delivery, for instance:

-- a) hospital type and size; - b) hospital location, including regional and remote status; and - c) patient complexity, such as Indigenous status, which is not captured by the classification system.
+- a) hospital type and size; - b) hospital location, including regional and remote status; and - c) patient complexity, including Indigenous status, which is not captured by the classification system.

-There are other factors which may lead to 'legitimate and unavoidable' variations in costs, many of which have already been recognised by the Commonwealth Grants Commission (CGC) in its review of the factors which impact on the costs of service provision.
+There are other factors which may lead to legitimate and unavoidable cost variations, many of which have already been recognised by the Commonwealth Grants Commission (CGC) in its review of the factors which impact on the costs of service provision.
 Clause A48 of the Addendum specifically directs IHPA not to be all encompassing in its consideration of suitable adjustments to the NEP: